 I know it seems unreal, but my colbolt is ok to handle, i have had it on my hand several times, yes its fangs are at full suze showing but it just sits …

-Want to know when I find even MORE cobalt blue stuff?
+Want to know when I find MORE cobalt blue stuff?
 Subscribe to Cobalt Blue Alerts!
 Just fill out the form and follow the directions.